Enough is Enough

 Easy… you just create a pivot table from the event-driven representation of data.

-Then you add the time in row, and the properties to measure in column… and just count occurences for each Time/Process name.
+Then you add the time in row, and the properties to measure in column… and just count occurrences for each

 If you are very precise on the resolution, you get that.